bem-site/bem-method/method/bem-for-html/bem-for-html.en.md

 To position HTML elements inside a block, use an additional block element (for example, `button__inner`).
 The `button__inner` element contains styles that deal with positioning inside the `button` block.
 It replaces an abstract wrapper.

+A mix on the content won't work here: the contents of a universal button aren't known in advance — it could be an icon, some text, or any other block.
+We can't add a `button__icon` (or similar) class to every possible block that might end up inside.
+So positioning inside the block is handled by a separate wrapper element, `button__inner`, which doesn't depend on what specifically is placed inside.

-In the example, the icon (the `icon` block) is positioned inside the universal button using the `button_inner` element styles.
+In the example, the icon (the `icon` block) is positioned inside the universal button using the `button__inner` element styles.

 HTML implementation: